 Some people can be resistant to the idea of having volunteering policies and procedures at all - after all, volunteering is by its nature informal, and many volunteers will say they enjoy volunteering because it is 'not like work'.
-Although the unique nature of volunteering is important and should not be lost, when done correctly a volunteer policy should be a help, not a hindrance.
+Although the unique nature of volunteering is important and should not be lost, when done correctly a volunteer policy can be a help, not a hindrance.
 There are several benefits to having a volunteer policy:

 - Policies act as a statement of intent in and of themselves they demonstrate a commitment to volunteers and volunteering. - Having policies and procedures in place helps organisations treat volunteers consistently and in line with good practice. - Policies offer potential and current volunteers a degree of security.
 They show that the organisation has put thought into volunteer involvement, and gives an overview of how volunteers can expect to be treated. - A volunteer policy sets out the overall role of volunteers in the organisation.
-This is something paid staff, management, trustees, service users and volunteers themselves can be confused about.
-It should be reviewed and updated regularly, as appropriate.

-• From a volunteer's point of view, a volunteer policy should be almost invisible on a day-to-day level.
-It's there to help things run smoothly, not add an extra layer of bureaucracy (remember to give a copy to all volunteers when they start).
+This is something paid staff, management, trustees, service users and volunteers themselves can be confused about. - From a volunteer's point of view a volunteer policy should be almost invisible on a day to day level.
+It's there to help things run smoothly, not add an extra layer of bureaucracy.